 For more information or to make your reservation, please call +62 361-752 614 or visit the Kopi Pot’s website by simply click the button below.

 Bali’s Biggest Little Guide Book

 Bali Plus Magazine is one of the oldest tourism and travel magazines on Bali Island.
-Entering its 24th year in 2020, this monthly pocket-sized and complimentary magazine was created with the aim to provide useful up-to-date Bali’s information for travellers and tourists on everything unique and relevant in Bali; from Balinese Hindu culture, Bali’s Activity, Bali’s Art, and ceremonies, most fashionable events and launches that are taking place across the island, Travelling in Bali, Dinning in Bali, Bali with Children, Shopping in Bali, Spa in Bali, Accommodation in Bali, Party in Bali, to the Bali Map.
-Available in English, and upon request Japanese and Mandarin, this award-winning magazine has a strong online presence and engagement via its website, daily e-newsletters and social media platforms which are updated daily.
+Entering its 24th year in 2020, this monthly pocket-sized and complimentary magazine was created with the aim to provide useful up-to-date information for travellers and tourists on everything unique and relevant in Bali; from Balinese Hindu culture, Bali Activities, Bali’s Art, and ceremonies, the most fashionable events and launches that are taking place across the island, Travelling in Bali, Dining in Bali, Bali with Children, Shopping in Bali, Spas in Bali, Accommodation in Bali, Partying in Bali, to the Bali Map.
+Available in English, and upon request in Japanese and Mandarin, this award-winning magazine has a strong online presence and engagement via its website, daily e-newsletters and social media platforms which are updated daily.